 Digital Explorer usage

+DXC Digital Explorer and the Enterprise Technology Stack

+DXC is focused on helping our customers across the entire enterprise technology stack with differentiated industry solutions.
+DXC Digital Explorer highlights industry trends disrupting clients’ businesses and makes recommendations on DXC solutions and partner capabilities in the stack.

 DXC Digital Explorer and What We Sell

 DXC Digital Explorer uses What We Sell’s API to pull gold-source offering content.
 DXC Digital Explorer combines trusted content from What We Sell with user-provided content and industry trends for deal shaping.
 What We Sell is the single, trusted source for everything a salesperson needs to sell a DXC-approved offering/solution, and Digital Explorer is a collaborative space to dig deeper and work on solutions.